duncanthrax/scream/README.md

 Building
 -------------------------------------------------------------
-VS2013 and WDK are required.
+VS2015 and matching WDK are required.
 You might also have luck with earlier (or future) VS versions, but I didn't test that.